Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Stochastic initial states and phase coherence between sites

 For BECs with a large number of atoms at sufficiently low temperatures ($T \ll T_c$), the Bogoliubov quasiparticle description \cite{ozeri05} is a good approximation to the exact many-body dynamics of the system, provided that the number of noncondensate particles ($N_{ex}$) is sufficiently smaller than that of condensate atoms ($N_c$) ($N_{ex} \ll N_c$) \cite{blakie08}.
-A more exact number-conserving theory would be based on an expansion in powers of $1/\sqrt{N}$ \cite{sinatra02,sinatra01,gardiner97} using the Particle-Number Conserving formalism (PNC) \cite{castin97-2,castin98}.
-However, for $N >> 1$, the extra correlation terms between condensate and noncondensate modes would have a smaller effect than the Bogoliubov quasiparticle modes.
+A more exact number-conserving theory would be based on an expansion in powers of $1/\sqrt{N}$ \cite{sinatra02,sinatra01,gardiner97} using the Particle-Number Conserving formalism (PNC) \cite{castin97a,castin98}.

 In the Bogoliubov theory, the matter-wave field operator, in addition to the condensate field operator, includes small quasiparticle amplitudes,

 where $\hat{\alpha}_{i0}$ is the annihilation operator for the component $i$ condensate mode, whereas $\hat{\alpha}_{\mu}$ is the quasiparticle annihilation operator for the collective mode $\mu$.
 These operators satisfy the bosonic commutation relation, $[\hat{\alpha}_{\mu},\hat{\alpha}_{\nu}^{\dagger}] =\delta_{\mu\nu}$, etc. The normalization conditions for the single-particle condensate amplitudes and for the Bogoliubov quasiparticle mode amplitudes are